 Brian Head Bike Park

 The Brian Head Bike Park is a series of trails served by the Giant Steps ski lift.
-The lift takes you to a bench just below Brian Head Peak.
-From here, you can take your pick of 16 miles of trails.
-The trails are about 3-4 miles in length from lift-top to base.
+The lift takes you uphill to a flat spot just below the cliffs of Brian Head Peak.
+From here, you can take your pick of 16 miles of trails on the main mountain and 3 miles of trail west of Highway 143 (see map).
+The trails vary in length between a mile and four miles from lift-top to base.
+Trails change here, including new trails -- and retirement of previous routes -- in 2018.

-Trails are easy to intermediate in technical difficulty.
+Trails vary from easy to expert in technical difficulty.
 Although the Park rates "Timberline" as Advanced and "Z" as Expert, I found these routes to be relatively cushy.
 If your idea of downhilling is the adrenaline rush that comes from riding to the edge of disaster, you'll find the bike park trails to be distressingly safe and sane.

 View up the slopes from the ski lift.